 Find ways to interact with your customers live and in the store.
 Shoppers can then check what’s in stock, scan products, and read reviews on their mobile phones.
 Retailers can also send push notifications when they have deals.

-Make use of virtual showrooms and make the shopping experience even more enjoyable.
+Use virtual showrooms to make the shopping experience even more enjoyable.
 Buyers can explore car models virtually or take them for test drives.

-Make the digital experience unified and increase your sales chances.
+Unify the digital experience and increase your sales chances.

 This digital marketing guide will arm you for the market.
-Ensure you meet your customers at their touchpoints, use multiple platforms, and incorporate different strategies aimed at making the customer shopping experience easy.
+Ensure you meet your customers at their touchpoints, use multiple platforms, and incorporate different strategies to simplify the shopping experience.